During the current coronavirus outbreak, licensing requirements have changed for hackney carriage and private hire vehicles.

 You currently need to allow at least 7 working days from emailing the correctly completed paperwork for the team to process your application and put the licence and plate in the post.
 Licences/Plates are posted via first class mail.

-If the vehicle licence has not be successfully renewed and you have not received the new licence/plate before the old licence expires, the vehicle will not be licenced, and therefore will not be able to be used for hackney carriage/private hire work.
+If the vehicle licence has not be successfully renewed and you have not received the new licence/plate before the old licence expires, the vehicle will not be licensed, and therefore will not be able to be used for hackney carriage/private hire work.

 Changing your licensed vehicle